-There are only a couple of hair colors that can be described as universally flattering.
+There are only a couple of hair colors that seem to seamlessly work on just about anyone.
 To us, those are platinum blonde (surprising, we know) and honey-colored.
 For some reason, these two shades seem to fit every single person who wears them.
-Other colors, however, look better or worse depending on each person's unique skin tone.
+Other colors, however, may need adjustments to look their best depending on each person's unique skin tone.

 When we say honey-colored hair, we mean honey blonde or honey brown—either variation that incorporates the creamy, golden hue of honey.
 "Honey brown hair is a warm golden brunette, which can be created in varying levels of brightness and depth, that add dimension and life to the hair," Christine Silverman at Ramirez Tran Salon says.

 Honey is what gives the color warmth and richness, Ben Matat at Mure Salon says, and because of this, there will often be a red or orange undertone to the hair.
 "We have to make sure that the client understands that because when they go out in the sun, or when they see it in the light, they may see some red pigmentation or orange pigmentation or yellow pigmentation," he says.
 "So they have to make sure that they are okay with that."